 Despite these failures, officials continued to push for vernalization in the desperate hope that their gamble would pay off.
 To help minimize losses, Lysenko announced that it would be better to vernalize spring wheat, and simplified the process to the point where it involved little more than giving seeds a quick polar bear swim before planting.
 Agricultural officials responded by mandating that the number of acres planted with vernalized seed should be doubled or even tripled each year.

 Had vernalization actually been adopted on a mass scale, Soviet agriculture might have been ruined.
-What saved it were the farmers, who had seen that the process was garbage and wanted nothing to do with it.
+What saved it were the farmers, who had seen that the process was ineffective and wanted nothing to do with it.
 So they just reverted to their old techniques, and kept on filling out questionnaires saying that they’d planted vernalized wheat.

 The failure of mass vernalization would have ended Lysenko’s career, if he hadn’t known how to work the news cycle to his advantage.
 His failures were never as widely reported as his successes, and he always arranged to have them drowned out by some exciting new project he was working on.